 In the “do it yourself” world we live in today, there is no limit to what you can accomplish in the comfort of your own home.
 People are making movies, touring on their own, and even recording full length LP’s.
 Quality isn’t a gatekeeper anymore.
 We have access to the technology needed to achieve a professional sound.
 While professional studios are still an industry standard, the average independent artist won’t seek them out.
 Pricing of studio time, pay for producers, and engineers is often too much of a financial burden to bare for an up and coming musician.
 There are many reasons to turn to a home studio.
 You have your creative freedom, you aren’t restricted by time, and you can record as much music as your heart desires.
 In my humble opinion, there are absolutely no drawbacks to investing in a home studio.
 Yes it is a lot of work, yes the build will be stressful, and yes the entire production process may be all yours to finish.
 If your passion is true, then this should be no problem.
 It is always worth your while in the end.
+You can even put up your own music production company.
+You can visit Musicaroo for a guide.
 Here are some tips on building, arranging, or creating your very own personal home studio.

 This topic can go a variety of ways.
 It all depends on where you live, how much space you have, how willing you are to reconstruct (if necessary), or if you rent out a space.
 For the sake of this blog, I am going to write this assuming you have an unused space in a house that can be remodeled.
 Building the space entirely would not lead to an entirely relatable article.
 At the end of the day you build a square space, section it off with control rooms and live rooms, sound proof it, and it’s done.
 Choosing a space that already exists can present a number of challenges.
 The recording process is greatly affected by the space in which you record, even the shape.
 Ideally, you want high ceilings, a more square shape, and no windows.
 If remodeling is taken out of the questing, then you have to work with what you have.
 Just try and choose based off of those idealisms.
 If possible, it is best to go for a basement or second floor space to lessen the possibility of noise complaints.
 Once your space is chosen, clear out everything in it.
 You need to be able to envision the different possibilities of configuration.
 If this is all you have, maximizing the potential and capacity of the space is crucial.
 Is the room a finished one or not?
 Either way it is best to renovate.
 Re-drywalling old plaster walls, tearing up carpet, and adding outlets throughout the room (especially for where you choose to set up your computers, speakers, and interfaces).
 Solid walls and floor is the way to go, because you are able to control the rooms “wetness” and “dryness”.
 Start from square one and move forward.
 This goes hand in hand with soundproofing.
 Since you won’t be able to entirely soundproof the space, the best you can do is to control the sound.
 With the floor, add rugs.
 These are a good way to section off your space as well.
 A rug for the desk, a rug for the drums, a rug for the guitars, and a rug for the pianos.
 When controlling the walls, you will need at least two things: acoustic foam panels and corner bass traps.
 I am not aware of any homemade foam panel builds, but you can build your own bass traps.
 Hang these around your space and test out the arrangement of them until you feel you’ve dampened the echo of an empty room.
 The rest is entirely up to you.
 Where to put your “mission control” and the rest of the gear.
 You will figure out quickly what works and what does not.